Sienci-Labs/Resources/atc/atc-assembly/atc-before-you-begin.md

 * Because of the assemblies, we strongly recommend having a second person available when installing the spindle onto the machine or when mounting a tool rack.

-* Use the provided Allen keys.
+* Grab a set of **metric Allen keys**, as well as use the provided Allen keys.
 You can use a regular drill for screws that are M5 or larger, but **do not use impact drills** as they can strip the holes.
 Begin threading each screw by hand first to prevent cross-threading.

 * Keep components in their **original bags and boxes** until they are needed.
 The labels will help you quickly identify the correct parts.